fbpx

 Check out the Social Innovation Academy – the first fully online management training programme focusing exclusively on social innovation.
 If you are interested in keeping up with this project, you can subscribe to our newsletter, become one of our friends or follow us on social media (LinkedInTwitter and Facebook).
 We welcome all requests for collaboration here.

-How to scale your social innovation?
-7 successful social innovators share their tips
+How to start your social innovation: 8 successful social innovators share their advice and tips

-7 successful social innovators share their tips on how to scale your social innovation
+8 successful social innovators share their advice and tips on how to start your social innovation project from scratch and make it happen

 Would you like to collaborate?
 Get in touch!